How the U.S. Chess Trust Makes a Difference

 Thanks to the generosity of it’s long-time supporters, the U.S. Chess Trust continues to fund many wonderful programs including the Scholar-Chessplayer Awards.
 Donations to the U.S. Chess Trust are tax-deductible.

-- Played in at least 25 Regular-rated US Chess or FIDE games during calendar year 2018, games with a Time Control less than Game-30 delay-5 do not count towards the 25 game requirement.
+- Played in at least 25 Regular-rated US Chess or FIDE games during calendar year 2018, games with a Time Control less than Game-30 delay-5 do not count toward the 25 game requirement

-- Have shown outstanding achievement both in academics and chess
+- Have shown outstanding achievement in academics and chess

-- Completed at least one year of chess-related community service since the beginning of 9th Grade
+- Completed at least one year of chess-related community service since you started the 9th Grade

-- Articulate in an essay (of 500 words or less) how your selection as a 2018 Scholar-Chessplayer will enable you to further your education, improve your chess, and continue contributing to the chess community for the next 5 years of your life
+- Can articulate in an essay (of 500 words or less) how your being selected as a 2019 Scholar-Chessplayer enables you to further your education, improve your chess, and continue contributing to the chess community for the next 5 years of your life

-A total of five awards of $1,500.00 each will be presented for a total of $7,500.00 in scholarship money.
+A total of five awards are available at $1,500.00 each for a total of $7,500.00 in scholarship money.
 Previous recipients of this award are not eligible.
-These scholarships are awarded annually by US Chess, and funded by the US Chess Trust and The National Scholastic Chess Foundation.
-They recognize outstanding high school students who promote a positive image of chess.
+These scholarships, awarded annually by the U.S. Chess Trust and US Chess, recognize and encourage outstanding high school students who promote a positive image of chess.

 Applications are scored equally in four areas: Academics, Chess Playing, Community Contributions, and the Personal Essay.
 Contact Susan Kantor, Scholastics Associate, at the US Chess Office, (931) 787-1234 x136 or email firstname.lastname@example.org with any questions.